MonoGame/docs.monogame.github.io/articles/preparing_for_consoles.md

 ## Native libraries

-If you are using native libraries, make sure that they propose builds for consoles, or make sure that you can compile and run them on consoles yourself.
+If you are using native libraries, make sure that they provide builds for consoles, or make sure that you can compile and run them on consoles yourself.

 Even though a library might be open-source, it is unlikely they will just compile and run on consoles.